wssh/Maze-Generator/README.md

 # Maze-Generator
 A maze generator that was inspired by Daniel Shiffman's video from the Coding Train YouTube channel.

 This maze generator runs on Java, visualized on Processing.
 It incorperates randomized depth-first search and backtracking using a stack in order to generate the maze.
-Will be implementing several path finding algorithms(breadth first search, dikstra's, a*) on top of this maze to solve the mazes.
+After generating the maze, the user is able to play the maze, or have the maze solved using breadth first search as the pathfinding algorithm.

 ![Alt Text](https://i.imgur.com/qak8wSJ.gif)

-todo:

-serialization of larger mazes (currently throws stack overflow if there are too many cells)

-solve the maze using any algorithm, or more

-make a game

-make a UI where variables can be dynamically changed
+todos:
+Make the BFS run on the draw function so the user is able to visualize if they choose to.
+Implement A*, Dikstra's and the greedy algorithm.